Roxas, Oriental Mindoro: History

 Founded by Andres Torrefiel on November 15, 1948, it was formerly known as Paclasan, originally a part of Bulalacao, Oriental Mindoro, then a barrio of Mansalay, Oriental Mindoro.
-It was named after President Manuel A. Roxas, the first town to be named as such.
+It was named after President Manuel A. Roxas, the first town to be named as such since his death on April 15, 1948.

 Marcelo I. Cabrera and Andres E. Torrefiel Sr. who served as mayors of Mansalay.
 After a meeting held at Mansalay attended by these two leaders with the Congressman of the lone district of the Province of Mindoro, Raul Leuterio, an agreement to separate Paclasan and its sitios from Mansalay as an independent municipality with the seat of government at Paclasan was reached.
 It was also agreed upon that the newly created municipality be named after the then President of the Republic, Manuel Acuna Roxas.
-However, it was President Elpidio Quirin, through Executive Order No. 181 dated October 15, 1948 who declared Roxas as an independent town from Mansalay because of the untimely death of President Roxas on April 15, 1948.
+However, it was President Elpidio Quirino, through Executive Order No. 181 dated October 15, 1948 who declared Roxas as an independent town from Mansalay because of the untimely death of President Roxas on April 15, 1948.